 Is it true there’s asbestos in the VBC?

 Oh yes! on the roof and exterior walls.
 Being an inert substance, it’s not going anywhere fast.
 We’ve had samples sent off for testing to confirm that all users and neighbours are safe, and it’s on our long-term plan to replace this though as we move through our building improvements.

-What about the asbestos when you replaced the south kitchen wall?
+What happened with the asbestos when you replaced the south kitchen wall?